dzungtran/echo-rest-api/README.md

 - Make sure you have docker installed.
 - Copy `.env.example` to `.env.docker`
-- Add a new line `127.0.0.1	echo-rest.local` to `/etc/hosts` file.
 - Run `docker compose up -d`.
-- Go to `echo-rest.local:8088` to verify if the API server works.
+- Go to `localhost:8088` to verify if the API server works.
-- Go to `echo-rest.local:4455` to verify if the Kratos works.

 ## Environment variables